Buyers Terms & Conditions

 - TELEPHONE BIDDING: Requests for phone lines must be received at least three (3) days prior to the auction date.
 CTFA cannot guarantee phone lines but will make every attempt to accommodate those who wish to participate live via phones.
 Phone lines are provided to qualified bidders at CTFA’s preference.
 Please contact us directly to arrange phone bidding.203-710-0189.
 Minimum bid requirements may apply.

-- BIDDERS PRESENT AND TAKING ITEMS AFTER AUCTION: Since item liability transfers upon a successful bid, items paid for must be packed, transported and/or removed by the buyer at his/ her own risk after the close of the sale.
+- BIDDERS PRESENT AND TAKING ITEMS DURING AND AFTER AUCTION: Since item liability transfers upon a successful bid, items paid for must be packed, transported and/or removed by the buyer at his/ her own risk after the close of the sale.
 CTFA recommends that buyers arrange insurance for all items immediately upon becoming the highest bidder.
 If any employee or agent of CTFA shall pack or transport the merchandise, it is fully at the risk and responsibility and expense of the buyer.
 CTFA shall not be held liable for any loss or damage that may be caused by the said agent or employee.

 - RESERVES: The majority of our items are unreserved, but occasionally items may carry a moderate reserve.
-Please note that when a lot carries a reserve, the reserve is at or below low estimate.
+Please note that when a lot carries a reserve, the reserve is at or below the low estimate.
 In the case of a reserved item, the seller has authorized the auctioneer to bid on their behalf until the reserve price is reached.
 The auctioneer will note if a buyer is bidding against the reserve.

 - CREDIT CARDS: Link for online credit card payment will be listed in the buyers invoice.
 Credit Card payments are subject to maximum buyers premium, and can be discounted by 3% if payment is received by cash, check, money order or wire transfer.
 Credit Card payments are only accepted from the buyers name listed on the invoice.
 CTFA reserves the right to refuse to ship to a different address than the billing address on the credit card being used.
-CTFA does not allow credit card chargebacks for any reason and any delivered firearms subject to a chargeback will be considered as a stolen gun and reported immediately to the BATF.
+CTFA does not allow credit card chargebacks for any reason and any delivered firearms subject to a chargeback will be considered as a stolen gun and reported immediately to Law Enforcement.
 Credit cards information is not stored and payment for invoices is the buyers responsibility.
 We do not use third party billing services and the buyers credit card will not be automatically charged.